Physical Geography study outline

 Overview of key concepts

-Solar system and types of planets; asteroid belt, etc
+Solar system and types of planets; asteroid belt, etc; hypothesis on formation of, etc

 The Sun; nature of energy from? ...how affects Earth?